SAP-samples/ui5-typescript-helloworld/step-by-step.md

 An important topic has been skipped so far - let's take a look into testing!

-## 11. The Test Code - Overview
+## 11. The Test Code

+### Overview

 The location for the QUnit tests for UI5 applications is the `webapp/test` folder.
 So far we have ignored its content.
 Now let's step through all parts of it.
-This is the overall structure.
+Below you see the overall structure.

-It is [exactly the same structure and files as for JavaScript projects](https://github.com/ui5-community/generator-ui5-app/tree/main/generators/app/templates/webapp/test), so this page does not go into all the details, but focuses on the TypeScript-specific parts.
+It is [exactly the same structure and files as for JavaScript projects](https://github.com/ui5-community/generator-ui5-app/tree/main/generators/app/templates/webapp/test), so this section does not go into all the details, but focuses on the TypeScript-specific parts.

 ```text
 webapp/test